nicolasdespres/picosqlite/README.md

 ------------

 A very tiny (pico?) sqlite viewer designed for educational purpose.

-The sqlite3 command-line interface is too low-level for beginners whereas most viewers out-there are too feature full which may be confusing for new comers.
+The sqlite3 command-line interface is too low-level for beginners whereas most viewers available are too feature full and may be confusing for new comers.

 Pico SQLite is a Tk-based command-line interface with a table and schema viewer.